+Lecturer: Professor A. Mycroft

-Lecturer: Dr S.C.
-Clark No. of lectures: 8 Prerequisite courses: None, though Operating Systems would be helpful.
+Prerequisite courses: None, though Operating Systems would be helpful.

 The aims of this course are to provide a solid introduction to programming in C and C++ and to provide an overview of the principles and constraints that affect the way in which the C and C++ programming languages have been designed and are used.